NavaraCloudServices/github-advanced-security-bootcamp/bootcamp/README.md

   - Include the default branch
   - Add 'Required code scanning results'.
 Notice that CodeQL is already there

-### Advanced CodeQL scanning
+### Switch to Advanced CodeQL scanning

 - Go to the Code scanning settings and switch to Advanced CodeQL scanning.
 Here you can customize the workflow
-- Remove the python analysis and save the workflow
+- Remove the python analysis and save the workflow.
+Notice that it uses a matrix

 ## Exercise 4 - Advanced Code Scanning

-### Swicht to security-and-quality
+### Switch to security-and-quality

-- Adjust your CodeQL workflow so that it uses the `security-and-quality` queries
+- Adjust your CodeQL workflow so that it uses the `security-and-quality` query suite
 - Analyse the alerts, you will notice that there are more alerts now

+### Create a configuration file

+- Create a `codeql-config.yml`file
+- Use security-extended as the query suite
+- Only include the `frontend` and the `tests` folder

 ### Getting started with the codeql CLI